“And will not God bring about justice for his chosen ones, who cry out to him day and night? Will he keep putting them off?”

-Many of us have a misunderstanding about what forgiveness is, so the thought of letting go of the wrongs done to us sounds awful, even painful.
+Today we continue our series on forgiveness.
+Many of us misunderstand what forgiveness is, so the thought of letting go of the wrongs done to us sounds awful, even painful.
 However, it’s important to know that when we talk about not holding onto offense, we are not pretending that nothing ever happened.
 I talked to my mentor (who’s also a therapist), Bill Gaultiere, about this years ago, and he shared with me three things that forgiveness is not.
 I think it’s important to understand these before we talk about what forgiveness really is.

 Jesus, thank you for helping me to feel and deal with the wrongs that have been done to me as I embark on my forgiveness journey.